mgawan/mhm2_staging/docs/mhm_guide.md

 execute any specified post-assembly options (`--post-asm-align` or `--post-asm-abd`) on that assembly without any other steps.
 This provides a convenient means to run alignment and/or abundance calculations on an already completed assembly.
-By default this post-assembly analysis will use the `final_assembly.fasta` file in the output directory, but any FASTA file could be used, including those not generated by MHM (see the `--contigs` [option](#contigs-file) in the advanced options section below).
+By default this post-assembly analysis will use the `final_assembly.fasta` file in the output directory, but any FASTA file could be used, including those not generated by MHM2 (see the `--contigs` [option](#contigs-file) in the advanced options section below).
 This defaults to false.

 **`--write-gfa BOOL`**

-If set to true, MHM will output an assembly graph in the [GFA2 format](https://github.com/GFA-spec/GFA-spec/blob/master/GFA2.md) in file, `final_assembly.gfa`.
+If set to true, MHM2 will output an assembly graph in the [GFA2 format](https://github.com/GFA-spec/GFA-spec/blob/master/GFA2.md) in file, `final_assembly.gfa`.
 This represents the assembly graph formed by aligning the reads to the final contigs and using those alignments to infer edges between the contigs.
 This defaults to false.

 **`-Q, --quality-offset INT`**

 The *phred* encoding offset.
-In most cases, MHM will be able to detect this offset from analyzing the reads file, so it usually does not need to be explicitly set.
+In most cases, MHM2 will be able to detect this offset from analyzing the reads file, so it usually does not need to be explicitly set.

 **`--progress BOOL`**

 If true, many time-consuming stages will be shown updating with a simple progress bar.
-The progress bar output will not be written into the log file, `mhmxx.log`.
+The progress bar output will not be written into the log file, `mhm2.log`.

 **`-v, --verbose BOOL`**

-If true, MMHM will produce verbose output, which prints out a lot of additional information about timing of the run and the various computations that are being performed.
+If true, MMHM2 will produce verbose output, which prints out a lot of additional information about timing of the run and the various computations that are being performed.
 This defaults to false.
-All of the information seen in verbose mode will always be written to the log file, `mhmxx.log`.
+All of the information seen in verbose mode will always be written to the log file, `mhm2.log`.

 **`--config CONFIG_FILE_NAME`** <a name="config-file"></a>